|

 -

-have very similar and relatively simple M3+ ion chemistries.
+yttrium are very similar with a relatively simple M3+ ion chemistry.

 -